 - Each is derived from a different part of the plant.

 - Hemp oil can only be derived from the industrial hemp variety of cannabis sativa, CBD oil can be sourced through several different varieties of the cannabis plant.

 - Reputable CBD oil will come with a certificate of analysis (COA) that details exactly what’s in the product.
 Hemp oil will not come with a COA.

-- CBD oil can legally contain up to 0.3% THC based on federal law, the psychoactive cannabinoid.
-Hemp oil contains no THC.
+- CBD oil can legally contain up to 0.3% THC based on federal law in the U.S. Hemp oil contains no THC.
 State and local laws may add other regulations to this.

 - Some states have laws that apply to the distribution and manufacture of CBD; hemp oil containing no THC has no such restrictions.

 - Hemp oil is a nutrient-rich oil; it contains no cannabinoids and does not reap the benefits of the entourage effect.